malloryshea/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+The main differences between a stateful and a functional component are as follows:
+A stateful component controls how the state changes and the implementation of the component logic, they also have access to all the different phases of a React lifecycle method.
+A functional component is simply a Javascript function. they only accepted and returned data to be rendered to the DOM until hooks were introduced. with the implementation of hooks you can write your entire UI with functional components.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+This componentWillMount method is called after the component is mounted to the DOM.
+The componentWillUpdate is called every time a re-render is required.

 3. Define stateful logic.

+Stateful logic is some set of behaviors including hooks and custom hooks with state.
+They then use the behavior to change state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange- your app is in a certain original state.

+Act- then an event happens (click event, input, submit)

+Assert- the you make a hypothesis of the new state of your app.